rmosolgo/graphql-ruby/readme.md

   - Renaming fragments from local names to unique names
 - Support AST subclasses?
 This would be hard, I think classes are used as hash keys in many places.
 - Support object deep-copy (schema, type, field, argument)?
 To support multiple schemas based on the same types.
+- Improve the website
+  - Feature the logo in the header
+  - Split `readme.md` into `index.md` (a homepage with code samples) and a technical readme (how to install, link to homepage)
+  - Move "Related projects" to a guide
+  - Revisit guides, maybe split them into smaller, more specific pages
+  - Put guide titles into the `<title />`